CollegeBoreal/Tutoriels/3.Angular/A.Auth/docs/GUARD.md

 ```

-:two: Configure the routing with `AuthGuard`
+:three: Configure the routing by enabling the `AuthGuard`

 * Replace/Adapt the `app-routing.module.ts` source code with the below snippet: